rahuljoshi44/GraphVega/README.md

 - [Rahul Joshi](https://www.linkedin.com/in/rahuljoshi4/)

 ## License
-This project is licensed under the MIT License.
+GraphVega is distributed under the MIT license.
+See `LICENSE.md` for more information.

+## Contact
+Rahul Joshi - rjoshi9@umd.edu

+Feel free to contact me regarding any concerns about the app.

 ## Acknowledgements
 Thanks to [Tradier](https://tradier.com/) for the market data used on the platform.